 3. University College Dublin

 Being among the top 1% of higher education institutions worldwide, University College Dublin traces its roots back to a school founded in 1854.
-Today, Ireland's largest university offers various nursing program certifications, diplomas and degrees.
-The nursing courses at the university prepare students for working with people who need care.
-The patients' physical, mental, emotional, spiritual and social needs are cared for by the nurses trained at the university.
-Nursing courses sharpen the critical thinking and analytical skills of the students so that they can assume leadership roles in the clinical care departments.
+Today, Ireland's largest university offers various nursing programme certifications, diplomas and degrees.
+The nursing courses at the university are offered by the UCD School of Nursing, Midwifery and Health Systems and prepare students to work with people who need dedicated healthcare.
+The nurses trained at the university care for the patient's physical, mental, emotional, spiritual and social needs.
+The specialised nursing courses at UCD sharpen the students' critical thinking and analytical skills so that they can assume leadership roles in the clinical care departments.

 4. University of Galway

 The University of Galway was founded as Queen's College Galway in 1845 and has become one of the most prestigious universities in Ireland.
-College of Medicine, Nursing and Health Sciences offers undergraduate and graduate nursing programs and has state-of-the-art facilities to provide excellence in training as a nurse.
-The undergraduate program runs for four years and includes a mandatory 36-week internship at Health Service Executive West, wherein students are paid a salary.
-Theoretically, the programs are taught through lectures, workshops, seminars, skills training, experiential learning and reading time.
+College of Medicine, Nursing and Health Sciences offers undergraduate and graduate nursing programmes and has state-of-the-art facilities to provide excellence in training as a nurse.
+The undergraduate programme runs for four years and includes a mandatory 36-week internship at Health Service Executive West, wherein students are paid a salary.
+Theoretically, the programmes are taught through lectures, workshops, seminars, skills training, experiential learning and reading time.

 5. University of Limerick

-The University of Limerick offers nursing programmes at the undergraduate level, with options in general nursing, mental health nursing, intellectual disability nursing and midwifery.
-The general nursing programme takes four years to complete and provides education to students so that they can care for people in hospitals and community settings.
+The University of Limerick’s Department of Nursing and Midwifery offers nursing programmes at the undergraduate level, with options in general nursing, mental health nursing, intellectual disability nursing and midwifery.
+The general nursing programme takes four years to complete and educates students to care for people in hospitals and community settings.
 The practical focus of the training starts with the first year itself, wherein theory is combined with clinical practice.
 The programme has a 100% employability rate a year after graduation and is offered in conjunction with the Health Service Executive West.

 Study Nursing In Ireland